MarkyJoe1990/SRPG-Studio/Mechanics/Turn Rewards/$readme.txt

 	might not be compatible with this plugin.

 	Possible Future Features:
-	- Allow for use of switches and variables instead of turns.
+	- Allow for use of variables.
 		- Allow >=, >, ==, !=, <=, and < for variable conditions.
 	- Allow option to hide identity of rewards while showing reward conditions.
 	- Add a checkmark or cross to indicate when a player has succeeded or failed